Choosing a Spine Surgeon

 Back Surgery Right

 Surgery can only accomplish two things.
 The decompression of a nerve root or a painful motion segment can be fixed with surgery.
 As a result, we must either find a pinched nerve root or a painful motion segment.
 And if we’re successful, we will recommend surgery.
-If a source of the pain cannot be found and if physical therapy does not produce a lessing of the pain, surgery should not be performed.
+If a source of the pain cannot be found and if physical therapy does not produce a reduction of the pain, surgery should not be performed until a proper diagnosis is performed to identify the cause.
 This is not to say there isn’t pain, but we must find the cause of the pain in order to fix it.
-Because surgery can only body part, Dr. Hostin says that “we must first be able to identify the source of pain and choose the best treatment to fix the problem”.
+Dr. Hostin says that “we must first be able to identify the source of pain and choose the best treatment to fix the problem and that might or might not be surgery”.

 We’re here to help STOP THE PAIN